 As the crisis deepened, the elders went to the church with their concerns.
 Initially the congregation was not sure how to react, but the majority confirmed that if the minister felt that he could not remain in the denomination, then they would go with him.

 If some in the congregation were initially hesitant, their doubts were soon removed — not by arm-twisting from the elders or the minister, but by a visit from the moderators of the denomination.
 They sought to persuade the church to stay within the denomination, but tried to do so without addressing the primary concerns.
 So when the meeting was opened up for discussion, one member, Oliver Williams (the father of present Bethel member Marlene Llewellyn) asked simply “Do you believe the Bible is the Word of God?”.
 The moderator equivocated; he couldn’t give the answer that he knew was needed.
 Several other members asked equally vital questions, and had similar replies.

 So on 20th October 1970, a church meeting was held where a large majority agreed to write to the denomination, formally seceding.
-(The letter is reproduced on the inside back cover.)
+(The letter is reproduced below.)
 And so the date was set: 31st March 1971.
 After 55 years of faithful labour within the Calvinistic Methodist Church, the members of Trinity knew they had done all that they could.
 Reluctantly, but with a sure conviction that this was the will of God, it was time to separate for the sake of the gospel.

 For John Davies it meant leaving Port Tennant and his home in the manse.
 For Trinity it meant leaving some old friends who felt unable to sever their ties with the denomination, and it was likely to mean leaving the building they had laboured for so long to erect.